Contesting A Will in SA

 You will be able to obtain a copy of the deceased’s will after the Supreme Court has granted probate to the Executor.
 The process of obtaining a grant of probate can take some months after the deceased’s passing.

-If you are considering making a claim, you are able to periodically check with the Supreme Court of South Australia to check if the will has been lodged for probate.
+If you are considering making a claim, you should periodically check with the Supreme Court of South Australia as to whether the will has been lodged for probate.

 Among other matters, the judge will consider whether or not the person making the claim has demonstrated that the testator failed to make adequate provision for the proper maintenance, welfare and advancement in life of the claimant.